 This course is designed as a prerequisite for non-teachers to the school counseling track.
 Students study classroom dynamics such as teacher responsibilities, effective teaching strategies, classroom management practices, learning theories, and unit planning.
 Legislative and reform movement influences on K-12 education are explored, as are the influences of educational theorists and movements.
 Students observe in K-12 classroom/school settings for a minimum of 12 hours.
-Due to the strong educational focus of this course it is a prerequisite for the school counseling track only.
-Students with a teaching certificate may petition to waive this course.
+School counseling track only.
+Students with a teaching certificate may waive this course.